Tunas Ehsan Reading Assistance Students' PORTAL

 Thus like many other school-leavers most undergraduates now realised the need to relearn the language, this proposal aims to cater to this need.

-BILAS, (adopting the Malay word bilas for 'rinse'), to propose that these learners go through a language rinsing process before the move to usage, whether written and spoken.
+We introduce the term BILAS, (adopting the Malay word bilas for 'rinse'), to propose that these learners go through a language rinsing process before the move to usage, whether written and spoken.
 BILAS or Bahasa Inggeris Latihan & Ajar Semula or English back to basics Refresher course) use the books proposed below as practice sets, as recommended supplemental materials, and as a ladder of upward progression.
 Rinsing process to rid errors.

 The transition from foreign language to second language mode can only be achieved once students have gone through enough drill practice and structured usage.
 Language is still about sounds, and our method solution aim to remove the bogey of English by requiring actual reading, thus removing the present confusion amongst learners, flowing from the fact that the first and second languages share the same script or alphabet.